CCRI-Cyberknights/stemday_2025/challenges/12_QRCodes/README.md

 2. Examine the decoded results carefully.
 3. Identify the *one* valid flag in this format:
    `CCRI-AAAA-1111`
 4. Submit it to the scoreboard.

-🛠️ **How to Begin:**
-• Run the interactive script:
-  `./explore_qr.sh`

-• The script will:
-  - Open each QR code image for 20 seconds.
-  - Allow you to scan it with your phone (optional).
-  - Automatically decode the QR content and save results to `qr_results.txt`.

 ⚠️ **Watch out:**
 The other QR codes contain distractions.
 Only one result follows the official format.